 Dr. Light sighs and rubs her face, then starts backing up her computer as another quake goes through the lab.
 She puts in the code to have it wipe itself afterward, then starts packing her things.
 Anything important for work goes into one container, while she puts her personal effects in a second ball.
 It doesn’t take long; despite working here for over a decade, and having this office for roughly half that time, she hasn’t accumulated much beyond a few decorations.

 She finally has a moment to breathe.
 To wonder, and worry, about the future.

 Where would they go, after this?
 What would they do?
 Shaw was right to say that they likely can’t save the experiment once its suit is empty; they could have made redundancies, of course, but keeping it reliant on the lab was the point.
 Without the experiment, they would normally focus more of their resources on the problem of replicating its success, rather than leaving that to the secondary lab.

-But without their lab… lab that’s been not just their place of employment but their home…
+But without their lab… a lab that’s been not just their place of employment but their home…

 What would be left for them?
 It’s not like they can just find other jobs and reintegrate into wider society, after years of secluded living.
-She’s aware that it takes a strange sort of person to be okay with living above a lab far from civilization for years, but she’s been happy here.
+She’s aware that it takes a strange sort of person to be okay with living so far from civilization for years, but she’s been happy here.
 It’s her home.